-There are 8 adult computers, 3 teen computers, and 3 early literacy stations available for patrons to use at the Centralia Public Library.
+There are 8 adult computers, 5 teen computers, and 3 early literacy stations available for patrons to use at the Centralia Public Library.
+We also have 6 laptops available for in-library use.
 You are welcome to use the library’s computers for personal word processing or access to the Internet.
 Anyone under the age of 18 must have a parental approved form on file with the library.
 Please see library policies prior to computer use.
 1-to-1 computer help is available by request (30 minute increments).
-It must be schedule at least 24 hours in advance, in order to ensure adequate staffing.
+It must be scheduled at least 24 hours in advance, in order to ensure adequate staffing.

 CPL has Free WiFi!
 Current password: welovebooks